Corrective Services

 Does your local business, community group or someone you know need assistance?
 Corrective Services' prison industries may be able to help.

-Prison industries produces prisoner clothing, food and textiles for use within the prisons, and provides internal services such as laundry, cleaning, maintenance and catering which contributes to the the commitment to self-sustainability.
+Prison industries produces prisoner clothing, food and textiles for use within the prisons, and provides internal services such as laundry, cleaning, maintenance and catering which contributes to the commitment to self-sustainability.

 Prison industries can partner with your local business to: